Clark L. Ziegler, Executive Director

 Geoffrey MacAdie, Director of Portfolio Management

-Geoff MacAdie has more than 20 years' experience in real estate and affordable housing.
+Geoff MacAdie has more than 25 years of experience in real estate and affordable housing.
 He joined MHP's staff in 1998 and was named Director of Portfolio Management in 2004.
 He had previously managed a large affordable housing portfolio in Maine for the Insignia Residential Group and worked as an asset manager for residential properties at Fleet/Recoll.
 He has also managed his own real estate management consulting firm.
-Geoff has an MS in Urban Affairs/City Planning from Boston University and a bachelor's degree in urban affairs from the University of Connecticut.
+He has an MS in Urban Affairs/City Planning from Boston University and a bachelor's degree in urban affairs from the University of Connecticut.

 Cynthia Mohammed, Senior Portfolio Manager